elsentjhung/elsentjhung.github.io/tutorial.md

 ### 3. Brownian motion

 Brownian motion is the jittery motion of micron-sized particles in a fluid.
-These particles do not sit still and instead they are being bombarded by the even smaller fluid molecules.
+These particles do not sit still and instead they are being bombarded by even smaller fluid molecules.
 This random kicks from the fluid molecules can be approximated as random force.

 #### 3.1.
 Langevin equation